-We introduce an (analytic) twisted adjoint-invariant open subset $\g^{se}_J \subset \g_J$ (\resp $G^{se}_J \subset G_J$) of elements with ``small eigenvalues'' with respect to $J$.
-Roughly speaking, an eigenvalue in $\t$ (\resp $T$) is small with respect to $J$ if its real part (resp. $q$-part) lies in a simplex whose closure contains $J$ (for detail, see definition before Proposition~\ref{seinet} for $G^{se}_J$, and Theorem~$\ref{covergroup} (6)$ for $\g^{se}_J$ ).
-Denote by $G_J/G_J (\resp \g_J/G_J)$ be the quotient stack w.r.t the twisted conjugation (Sect \ref{introtwisted}) (\resp the gauge action (Sect \ref{introgauge}, which we shall also refer as a ``twisted" action)).
-Then we have:
+We introduce an analytic twisted adjoint-invariant open subset $\g^{se}_J \subset \g_J$ (\resp $G^{se}_J \subset G_J$) of elements with ``small eigenvalues'' with respect to $J$.
+Roughly speaking, an eigenvalue in $\t$ (\resp $T$) is small with respect to $J$ if its real part (resp. $q$-part) lies in a simplex whose closure contains $J$ (for details, see definition before Proposition~\ref{seinet} for $G^{se}_J$, and Theorem~$\ref{covergroup} (6)$ for $\g^{se}_J$ ).
+Denote by $G_J/'G_J (\resp \g_J/'G_J)$ be the quotient stack w.r.t the twisted conjugation (Sect \ref{introtwisted}) (\resp the gauge action (Sect \ref{introgauge}, which we shall also refer to as a ``twisted" action)).